toddwint/ztp/ZTP Instructions.md

 It is possible to run more than one container at a time.
 To do so follow these steps.

-- Make a copy of the `run` folder which I often rename to my container hostname such as `ztp01`.
+- Make a copy of the `compose` or `run` folder which I often rename to my container hostname such as `ztp01`.

 - In `config.txt` change the Ethernet adapter to a new name (you won't be able to use the same Ethernet adapter) and the hostname.
 Also, change the IP addresses.
 I would increment the 2nd octet.